 Brian Kaylor is actively engaged in advocacy and in teaching others how to advocate more effectively.
 In addition to leading the Advocacy Studies concentration at James Madison University, he has also led workshops on advocacy for several churches and organizations.

-As a faith-based advocate, Brian has participated in lobby days in Washington, D.C., with Bread for the World, and served as a Malaria Griot with ONE and Malaria No More.
+As a faith-based advocate, Brian has participated in national lobby efforts with Bread for the World, ONE, and Malaria No More.
 He has also engaged in state and local efforts, including:

 Missouri State Legislature

 - In 2021, Brian testified against nine bills (none of which passed):

 - in the Senate Health and Pensions Committee and the House Special Committee on Government Accountability against seven bills pushing for special religious exemptions to COVID public health rules